towardsuffering/chrisblogsdev/src/pages/about.md

   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

-I am a single, 32 year old developer based out of Nashville, Tennessee.
+I am a single, 32-year-old developer based out of Nashville, Tennessee.
 I am passionate and committed to discovering patterns in music, behavioral economics, and tech and sharing my discoveries with the world.

-I enjoy reading, practicing spanish, producing and distributing music, compiling databases and digital content, caring for my cat and dog (and loved ones), and the search for beneficial connections.
-I envision my future to be filled with community warmth, financial prosperity, and the thrill of travel while savoring the journey itself.
-Life is a roller coaster, enjoy the ride 🎢.
+I enjoy reading, practicing Spanish, producing and distributing music, compiling databases and digital content, caring for my cat and dog (and loved ones), and searching for beneficial connections.
+I envision my future filled with community warmth, financial prosperity, and the thrill of travel while savoring the journey itself.
+Life is a roller coaster; enjoy the ride 🎢.

 ## Mission Statement